CrisC123z/biosphere_project/mini_ecosystems_01/Readme.md

 ## Objective
 To observe how different biological inputs affect small aquatic systems.

+## Hypothesis
+Systems C and D are expected to show earlier biological activity due to higher initial microbial load.
+System B will show gradual changes from decomposition.
+System A should remain unchanged.

+## Sample Origin
+San Miguel, Cañas, Guanacaste, Costa Rica.
+Samples collected from thermal springs and creek.

 ## Systems
 A – Control
 B – Leaf (organic input)